-I wanted to give him the world but my ruby slippers was dusty and instead life dished us a bone crushing of a white picket fence.
+I wanted to give him the world but my ruby slippers were dusty and instead, life dished us a bone-crushing of a white picket fence.

-My Kev was there for every happy and every sad….
-Every sunshine and every rain, every peanut butter sandwich and every one with cheese.
+My Kev was there for every happy and very sad… Every sunshine and every rain, every peanut butter sandwich and everyone with cheese.
 I cringe with heartache when he casually shares what he remembers.
 I wish he didn’t.

 Not long ago I was once again apologising for something I felt I could have done better in his life.
 He looked at me with empathy (which he reserves for few, mind you) and said :